Luke Norris (footballer): Gillingham

 Norris joined League One club Gillingham on 3 July 2014, with a compensation deal being agreed with Brentford six months later.
 He debuted for Gillingham in the club's 2–1 away victory against Yeovil Town in the Football League Cup on 12 August 2014.
 Norris scored his first goal for Gillingham in a 1–0 win against Stevenage in the Football League Trophy on 2 September 2014, his goal coming from a first-half penalty.
 He played 44 times during his first season at the club, scoring seven goals.

 Having scored three times in 15 appearances during the first two months of the 2015–16 season, Norris suffered an ankle injury in a 1–0 away victory at Crewe Alexandra on 17 October 2015.
-After visiting a consultant, he was ruled out of the first team for between six to ten weeks after it was discovered that a part of his ligament had separated from his ankle bone.
+After visiting a consultant, he was ruled out of the first team for between six and ten weeks after it was discovered that a part of his ligament had separated from his ankle bone.
 Gillingham manager Justin Edinburgh noted that Norris had been "a pivotal part" of the club's start to the season and that they had missed him in the games since his injury.
 Norris returned to the first team in December 2015 and ended the season with eight goals in 35 appearances.